ucsf-ferguson-lab/syndRomics/README.md

 # Installation

-syndRomics package can be installed from GitHub using the following code:
+syndRomics package latest release can be installed from GitHub using the following code:

 ```r
 ##install.packages('devtools') You will need to install {devtools} if you don't have it in your system